quentin-auge/simple-nn/README.md

 # Playing with gradient descent

+A collection of notebooks leveraging gradient descent to fit a variety of simple datasets.
+From scratch, for fun.

+**Note**: Some of the notebooks use a homemade implementation of a multilayer perceptron (in [lib/mlp.py](lib/mlp.py)).
+The online book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) has been of tremendous help to unravel the equations of the backpropagation algorithm.

 ## Notebooks

-**Note**: The last notebooks use a custom implementation of a multilayer perceptron written from scratch (in [lib/mlp.py](lib/mlp.py)).
-The online book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) has been of tremendous help to unravel the equations of the backpropagation algorithm.

 The following notebooks of increasing difficulty are available.